Tylerdevries/Memory-Game/README.md

 - HTML

-No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F)
+No errors were returned when passing through the official W3C Validator.

 - CSS

-No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+No errors were found when passing through the official Jigsaw Validator.

 - JavaScript

-No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+No errors were found when passing through the official Jshint Validator.

 The validator returned the following: